Visits to St. Peter's Basilica in Rome

 Access the interior of St. Peter's Basilica and do not miss any detail thanks to this complete guided tour.

 Contemplate the imposing St. Peter's Basilica and learn about the artistic importance of the works inside with this guided tour.
-You will also be able to discover the dome in an exclusive way.
+In addition, you will be able to discover the dome in an exclusive way.

 In a small group you will tour the Basilica and see works such as Michelangelo's Pietà or Bernini's altar, until you reach the terrace of the dome, where you will have an exclusive view of the best panoramic view of St. Peter's Square, the Vatican and Rome in general.